zachxu65/workshop/client/readme.txt

 The server is written using Spring boot and runs on localhost:8181.

-The client is written using Angular 5 and runs on localhost:4200.
+The client is written using Angular 5.
+It runs on a different port of localhost.
+The port number can be configured.
+The default port number is 4200.

 The client calls a service that gets data from localhost:8181.
 So there is a cross-origin issue.
 The server implements the cross-origin to allow the action.

 To run the example,  do the following:
   1. Run DemoApplication.java as an application.
 This will make localhost:8181 work.
-  2. On command line, run "ng serve" in the "client" folder.
-This will make localhost:4200 work.
+  2. On command line, run "ng serve --port 8080" in the "client" folder.
+This will make localhost:8080 work.
-  3. Open a browser and use the URL localhost:4200.
+  3. Open a browser and use the URL localhost:8080.
 The page will show a list of cars.

  Notes:
  1. To actually run the example, nodejs, npm, etc need to be installed on the local laptop.